ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Evaluation

-We also clarify that whether concatenating ADIs and normal inputs can form meaningful contents largely depend on the nature of features that VFL participants hold.
+Whether concatenating ADIs and normal inputs can form meaningful contents depend on the nature of features that VFL participants hold.
 For instance, in MNIST, the features hold by different participants are images.
 Therefore, forming ``meaningful concatenations'' requires that both adversarial and benign participants provide \textit{visually-correlated} images.
-This is apparently a challenging task, though a considerable number of successful cases (as in \F~\ref{fig:observeMnist}) are found in our evaluation.
+This is apparently challenging, though many successful cases (as in \F~\ref{fig:observeMnist}) are found in our evaluation.
 In contrast, datasets like Credit consist of low-dimensional numeric vectors; ``visual correlation'' is not a concern for such numeric data.
-It is generally easier for concatenations of ADIs and benign participant's inputs to be in-distinguishable with normal data in Credit.
-In sum, though it is not the primary focus of this research, we deem it an interesting direction to explore synthesizing ADIs that can form meaningful concatenations with benign participants' inputs.
-The challenge is that it is hard for the (adversarial-controlled) participant to quantify the distinguishability between the concatenations and normal inputs, and accordingly define an objective function.
+It is generally easier for concatenations of ADIs and benign participant's inputs to be indistinguishable with normal data in Credit.
+Though it is not the primary focus of this research, we deem it interesting to explore synthesizing ADIs that can form meaningful concatenations with benign participants' inputs.
+The challenge is to quantify the distinguishability between the concatenations and normal inputs to define an objective function.